Album 1: Already Here

 A brief note for those arriving here without context: La Flora is a contemplative practice — a library of guided meditations, organized into albums, and a newsletter called Field Notes.
 Already Here is the first album.
 The letter you are reading or listening to is its companion.

 None of this is accidental.
 La Flora's whole practice refuses to explain.
-The plants explain themselves through their growing.
-The poets through their lines.
+The plants explain themselves by growing.
+The poets by their lines.
 The meditations only by being met.
-This letter is the one place where I name what the meditations were built from, and why.
+This letter is the one place where I name what they were built from, and why.
 The meditations themselves stay quiet.
-They are the experience.
-Explaining would diminish them.
+They are the experience, and explaining would diminish them.
 But the work behind them is real, and I would like you to know about it.

 From there the meditation moves the listener from observer to participant.
 Lispector's line — "hear me with your whole body" — proposes that hearing is not only an ear's job.
 The skin hears.
 The spine hears.
 The heart hears.
 The border where the body ends softens.
 By the end, the meditation has named what it has been showing the whole time: you are not inside the world. you are occurring with it.
 That is the album's first proposition.
 Everything that follows rests on the listener's willingness to consider it.